Career Map: Automotive Service Technician

 Step 7.
 Certificate of Qualification

 If you pass the exam, your Certificate of Qualification will be mailed to you.
-You can get an official duplicate (copy) of the certificate from the Workplace Training Branch Apprenticeship office for a fee of $60.00.
-Automotive Service Technicians must renew their certificates once every three years.
-The renewal fee is $60.
+You can get an official duplicate (copy) of the certificate from the Ontario College of Trades for a fee of $25.
+Automotive Service Technicians must renew their certificate once every year with the Ontario College of Trades by paying the annual membership fee of $120.

 Fees and costs(in Canadian dollars)